Home Health, Hospice & Regulatory Blog

 In this blog post, we will discuss what the pre-claim review demonstration is, the history of pre-claim review, and the latest updates.
 In June 2016, CMS announced implementation of a three year Home Health Pre-Claim Review Demonstration.
 The demonstration was designed to test whether a Pre-Claim Review (PCR) process would improve the identification, investigation, and

 While many home health agencies work hard to improve HHCAHPS survey scores, they should also focus on techniques to improve their HHCAHPS survey response rate.
-As a HHCAHPS survey provider, we are often asked, “How many responses do I need?”
-CMS requires at least 20 completed surveys per reporting period for public reporting on Home
+As an industry-leading HHCAHPS survey provider, we are often asked, “How many responses do I need?”
+CMS requires at least 20 completed surveys per reporting period for public reporting on

 Over the years, our industry has seen reports of crimes related to Medicare fraud including conspiracy to commit health care fraud, violations of the anti-kickback statutes, and money laundering.
 Recently, the OIG released its Health Care Fraud and Abuse Control Program Report for FY2017.
 In its report, the OIG discusses several significant criminal and civil investigations